-Wendela is an enthusiastic veterinary surgeon and scientist with initiative and a positive attitude.
+Wendela is an enthusiastic veterinary educator and scientist with initiative and a positive attitude.
 Motivated and able to translate research findings into practical application on farm.
-Enjoys working in the specialist field of ruminant health, is energized by team work and finds work pleasure in an evidence-based and result-driven work environment.
+Wendela enjoys working in the specialist field of veterinary education, is energized by team work and finds work pleasure in an evidence-based and result-driven work environment.

 Wendela is a Diplomate of the American Board of Veterinary Practitioners (ABVP-Dairy Specialty), a Named Veterinary Surgeon and a Senior Fellow of the Higher Education Academy.
 She received her PhD in Veterinary Epidemiology from the University of Prince Edward Island, Canada in 2007.